-Designers often slip into the habit of using the same design patterns over and over with slight customizations for each client.
-However, if you want to grab site visitors and convert them into customers, you must think outside the box and pay attention to every element of a design — big and small.
+Designers often habitually use the same design patterns over and over with slight customizations for each client.
+However, to grab site visitors and convert them into customers, you must think outside the box and pay attention to every design element — big and small.

-Even though most designers understand more people access websites via mobile devices than ever before, mobile first or mobile responsive design still needs more attention.
+Even though most designers understand that more people access websites via mobile devices than ever, mobile-first or mobile-responsive design still needs more attention.
 About 52 percent of website traffic comes via mobile devices.
 If your site design isn't mobile responsive, you risk delivering a poor experience to over half of your site visitors.

-Many designers are turning to a mobile-first model, where they design first for mobile devices and second for desktops.
+Many designers are turning to a mobile-first model, designing first for mobile devices and second for desktops.
 Your site may also rank better in mobile searches if you go with a mobile-first design.

-The very phrase "user experience" shows where your focus should be — creating a fantastic experience for your customers.
-For brick-and-mortar stores, consider adding experiential graphics that help them feel as though they're entering a new world.
+The phrase "user experience" shows where your focus should be — creating a fantastic customer experience.
+For brick-and-mortar stores, consider adding experiential graphics that help them feel like they're entering a new world.

 Dominate your niche by making your business unique from all the others out there.
-Pull customers into an experience from the moment they spot your store until they leave.
+Pull customers into an experience from when they spot your store until they leave.

-Designers should consider the story of the brand and the story of the target audience.
-For example, if you run a small candle store, what are the reasons people choose a particular scent?
+Designers should consider the brand's story and the target audience's story.
+For example, why do people choose a particular scent if you run a small candle store?
 What is the story behind a specific candle smell?

 If you just got in new candles that smell like the beach, design a display with ocean wave graphics and sand and surf.
-Pull the customer into the experience with sight, scent and even sound.
+Pull the customer into the experience with sight, scent, and sound.

-Designers should think about public events and how the brand appears to the general public.
+Designers should consider public events and how the brand appears to the general public.

-At a trade show, the booth should be designed so it's visible from down the aisle, from a medium distance as people approach, and also up close and personal.
+At a trade show, the booth should be designed to be visible from down the aisle, from a medium distance as people approach, and up close and personal.
 Elements of the design must capture attention from different levels.

 The UX isn't only about design but also about the message.
-What does your brand bring to the table that is unique from any similar company out there?
+What does your brand bring to the table that is unique from any similar company?
 Your unique value proposition (UVP) reflects the benefits of doing business with you over your competitors.
 Find your UVP and share it through stories and content on your website.

-Make sure you deliver a value that is easily understood by the audience and essential to them.
-A UVP isn't very useful if customers don't understand the benefits or particularly care about the end result.
+Ensure you deliver a value that is easily understood by the audience and essential to them.
+A UVP isn't very useful if customers don't understand the benefits or particularly care about the result.